JLRoselle/homelessness-data-literacy-project/README.md

 ## Conclusion
 My analysis shows that, overall, Nashville is sheltering its homeless community at a slightly higher rate than average.
 There is still a shortage of shelter beds available in most years, but there is a less significant shortage in Davidson County than we see on the state and national level.
 There was a significant drop in homeless population in 2021 at all levels-most likely due to Covid-19 eviction moratoriums.
 But in all cases, those numbers spiked again in 2022 and have either remained steady or have continued to increase.

 Additionally, while it is often stated that homelessness numbers are rising due to an imbalance in housing prices and income, Nashville's rent to income ratio had stayed consistently around 20% before Covid.
-Nashville's vacancy rates have been increasing much more steadily than any other factor, which is likely due to a construction boom between 2010 and 2020.
+Nashville's vacancy rates have been increasing much more steadily than any other factor, which is likely due to a construction boom between 2010 and 2020 that has outpaced population growth.

 Regarding data literacy lessons, I sought to create intentionally misleading graphs and to explain what makes a visualization "good" or "bad".
 Through this practice, I affirmed my existing notion that color and shape are two easily manipulated variables that can either drive clear, concise reporting or lead any viewer astray.